Two classic signs of covenant confusion are: (1) you interpret repentance as turning from sin and (2) you think repenting will get God to forgive you.

 God does not need your permission or even your repentance to forgive you.
-He forgave you before you were born in accordance with the riches of His grace (Eph 1:7).
+He forgave you before you were born in accordance with the riches of his grace (Eph 1:7).

 All well and good.
 But what about the other point?
 Shouldn’t we turn from sin when we come to Jesus?
 You would certainly think so judging by the popularity of this verse:

 If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land.
-(2 Chr 7:14)
+(2 Chronicles 7:14)

 In the old covenant, repentance implied a turning from, as in “turn from sin.”
 But in the new, repentance means a turning to, as in “turn to God.”
 Here’s Paul: